-Sunrise School offers comprehensive special education day school programs for students, ages five through twenty-one, with moderate to severe global delays associated with autism spectrum disorders and other developmental disabilities.
+Sunrise School offers comprehensive special education day school programs for students, ages five through twenty-two, with moderate to severe global delays associated with autism spectrum disorder and other developmental disabilities.
 The primary goal is to enable each student to realize his or her fullest potential and to become as independent as possible.

 With a multidisciplinary team of professionals, Sunrise provides a wide range of learning opportunities that foster growth in all essential areas.
 This integrated educational program promotes communicative, behavioral, academic, motor, adaptive and independent living skills, as well as social and emotional development.